moby/moby/man/dockerd.8.md

   Enable the daemon experimental features.

 **--feature**=*NAME*=**true**|**false**
-  Enable or disable feature feature in the daemon.
+  Enable or disable a feature in the daemon.
 This option corresponds with the "features" field in the daemon.json configuration file.
 Using both the command-line option and the "features" field in the configuration file produces an error.
 The feature option can be specified multiple times